redpanda-data/connect/website/docs/components/outputs/broker.md

 ### `max_in_flight`

-The maximum number of messages to dispatch at any given time.
+The maximum number of parallel message batches to have in flight at any given time.
+Note that if a child output has a higher `max_in_flight` then the switch output will automatically match it, therefore this value is the minimum `max_in_flight` to set in cases where the child values can't be inferred (such as when using resource outputs as children).
 Only relevant for `fan_out`, `fan_out_sequential` brokers.

 Type: `number`